-- Self-Management for Actors Bonnie Gillespie’s book on how to handle all the things that are within your control (and what to let go of).
-Recently revised, it’s HUGE and razy-packed-full of good, up-to-date info.
+- Self-Management for Actors Bonnie Gillespie's book on how to handle all the things that are within your control (and what to let go of).
+Undergoing revisions as I write this—4th edition, w00t!—it's HUGE and razy-packed-full of good, up-to-date info.

 - MonologueAudition.com NYC-based actor/teacher Karen Kohlhaas teaches you how to embrace (and even enjoy!) the monologue.
 There's also a lot of very inspiring and practical information on her comprehensive site.

 - My Amazon store contains a full list of books for actors (or for people who want to learn about acting).
 But the main thing is for you to READ the books, not buy them.
 So make the time, too.
 Get a library card.
 If you live in L.A., shop Sam French.
 Don't be a dummy actor!

 - Vanie Poyer Photography Vanie took my current headshot, the one that graces the sidebar of this here blog.
 Not only does she do great work, she provides a wealth of useful information for actors on her own excellent blog.

 - David Sobel Photography David took my very first bona fide actor headshots, and should probably win a medal for patience alone.
 But he also managed to capture whatever it is about me that was marketable, because it was after his shots that I first started to book.